 How many blogs do you follow?

-How many of those blogs do you regally visit and comment on?
+How many of those blogs do you regularly visit and comment on?

 I used to follow over 500 blogs!
 I merely followed many because they followed me first.